fedluc/qupled/docs/examples.rst

 Solving the quantum schemes
 ---------------------------

-This example shows how to solve the quantum dielectric schemes QSTLS and QSTL-LCT.
+This example shows how to solve the quantum dielectric schemes QSTLS and QSTLS-LCT.
 Since these schemes can have a relatively high computational cost, in this example we limit the number of matsubara frequencies to 16, we use 16 OMP threads to speed up the calculation and we employ a segregated approach to solve the two-dimensional